awslabs/graphstorm/docs/source/advanced/language-models.rst

 * LM: ~0.55

-.. _22two_step_mannual:
+.. _22two_step_mannually:

 2.2 Two-step co-training manually
 ``````````````````````````````````

 GraphStorm configurations
 ############################
-In the two-step co-training, users not only can fine tune LMs with the same GML task, e.g., node classification in the previous 2.1 section, but also can fine tune LMs with different tasks, such as link prediction.
+In the two-step co-training, users not only can fine tune LMs with the same GML task, e.g., node classification in the :ref:`_21ft_lm_only` section, but also can fine tune LMs with different tasks, such as link prediction.

 To fine tune LMs for link prediction, users can refer to the ``acm_lm_ft_lp.yaml``, which includes the following link prediction related configurations.